StrongKey/FIDO-Server/docs/Installation_Guide_Linux.md

     StrongKey FIDO Server has been tested with these versions of the above software.
 StrongKey FIDO Server should work with any new minor versions released, but the installation script must be modified to accommodate the new filenames.

--   **Modify** the _COMPANY_ variable in _install-skfs.sh_.
+-   **Modify** the _COMPANY_ variable in _install-skfs.sh_ to your company name.
 Otherwise, the default configuration should work on systems with at least 4 GB available.

 -  **Download and Install** _Open Java Development Kit (JDK)_.
 As _root_, type the following command: